billyjs/conditionally-follow-redirects/SECURITY.md

 # Reporting a Vulnerability

-If you discover a security vulnerability in follow-redirects please disclose it via https://github.com/follow-redirects/follow-redirects/security/advisories
+If you discover a security vulnerability in conditionally-follow-redirects please disclose it via https://github.com/billyjs/conditionally-follow-redirects/security/advisories